tamilzh2018/kode-kloud-test/terraform Kode Kloud Test.md

 2) Delete the S3 bucket devops-bck-27254.

-3) Use the AWS CLI through Terraform to accomplish this task—for example, by running AWS CLI commands within Terraform.
+3) Use the AWS CLI through Terraform to accomplish this task—for datacenter_logs, by running AWS CLI commands within Terraform.
 The Terraform working directory is /home/bob/terraform.
 Update the main.tf file (do not create a separate .tf file) to accomplish this task.

 Ans:
 # Step 1: Use the local-exec provisioner to run AWS CLI commands and copy S3 bucket contents to the local filesystem